 When does Medicare end after a successful kidney transplant?

-For beneficiaries whose Medicare entitlement is based solely on ESRD: 36 months after the transplant.
-For beneficiaries who also qualify under age (65+) or disability (24-month SSDI waiting period), Medicare continues lifetime.
+For beneficiaries whose Medicare entitlement is based solely on ESRD: 36 months after the month of the transplant.
+For beneficiaries who also qualify under age (65+) or disability (24-month SSDI waiting period), Medicare continues.
+If another transplant occurs, or dialysis restarts, within that window, coverage resumes with no 3-month waiting period.

 What is Part B-ID and how does it extend immunosuppressive coverage?